 You can also make caviar or pearls out of other water-based liquids (olive oil caviar doesn’t work – trust me, I tried).
 I have also made white wine pearls, which have yet to find a use, or you can try using juice or sauce.
 This balsamic caviar is not only good on gazpacho, but great to top salads, bruschetta phyllo cups or whatever your heart desires!

-- A quarter of a red or white onion, cut into chunks
+A quarter of a white onion, cut into chunks

 - Cut a cross in the bottom of each tomato and plunge them into boiling water for 30 seconds to a minute.
 Remove the tomatoes from the pot and run them under cold water.
 Peel off the skin, cut into quarters and scoop out the seeds.